 My name is Shelby Marie Skumanich.

-I work with image, language, and material.
+I work with images, materials, and language.

 I follow the threads between place, memory, and identity.